-Specifies a SCSI device.
-SCSI device descriptions have three parts: SCSI channel number, SCSI device ID, and SCSI device logical unit number (LUN).
+Specifies a device.
+Device descriptions have three parts: SCSI channel number, device ID, and device logical unit number (LUN).

-The following syntax defines the scsi device parameter:
+The following syntax defines the scsi\device parameter:

 '''

-({integer}, {integer})
+({integer}, {integer}, {integer})

 '''

-Each integer corresponds to one component of a SCSI device descriptor or specifier: the first integer is the SCSI channel number, the second integer is the SCSI device ID, and the third integer is the SCSI device LUN.
+Each integer corresponds to one component of a device descriptor or specifier: the first integer is the SCSI channel number, the second integer is the device ID, and the third integer is the device LUN.